ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 This example explained how to:

 -  Create an Adapter using the WriterFactory
--  Create an Adversary, and verify if the save was successful
+-  Create an Adversary and verify if the save was successful
 -  Handle errors from a write operation to the ThreatConnect API

 Writer Class Overview